PR Strategies developed information guidelines for enterprises with a major hazard and dangerous enterprises

 The completed guidelines have been added to the Rescue Board's website, and in 2024, the work will continue to present them to enterprises with a major hazard and dangerous enterprises.
 "The completed guidelines provide a solid foundation, and based on this, we plan to introduce changes to the regulations that outline the compilation of mandatory documents for enterprises with a major hazard and dangerous enterprises, as well as the information and notification regulations for the public about accidents," said Reelika Kuusik, a representative of the Rescue Board.

-According to Kuusik, the Rescue Board chose the PR Strategies team because the agency had the clearest vision and plan for implementing the activity based on the initial task.
 "The Rescue Board provided initial information about the situation and desired results, but Helena and her team quickly took the lead in this regard, and through various discussions, classifications, and repeated rewriting of guidelines, we reached a solution that provides much clearer guidelines for organizing public notification.
 PR Strategies agency and Helena are very good cooperation partners, and the Rescue Board recommends working with them," Reelika Kuusik summarized the project.

 Photo credit: Estonian Rescue Board